 - Form dough into balls (about 2-3 tablespoon each) and place on parchment paper lined baking sheet.

-- Remove cookies from oven and let cool.
+- Remove cookies from oven and let cool completely before moving onto the next step.

 - Using the double boiler method, melt the white chocolate and coconut oil and stir until smooth.